 Photography is something that will really come to you naturally in a place like this and you will truly enjoy it.
 It does not matter whether you were carrying a huge professional DSLR or just a cell phone camera, you will have loads of fun clicking hundreds of pictures here.
 From Landscape to wildlife to people, this entire region is capable to cater to a wide range of photography enthusiasts.

 You should also be ready to be amazed by the pollution-free sky you see here; at how it turns dramatic during the day and at how it lights up with millions of stars each night.

 Other than this, a few other things that you can do as listed below.

 To know more about this, please read What to do in and around Kibber Village.

 Located at a distance of about 15 kilometers from Kibber and 21 kilometers from Chicham is an even smaller but equally beautiful village of Tashigang, also known as Tashigong Village.
 It is at a height of 4650 meters and only has a handful of houses.
 It is among the smallest villages of Spiti Valley with only a few families calling it their home.
 What does make it special however is that it now has the world’s highest polling station.

 Until recently, Hikkim Village is where the polling station was located.
-Hikkim was even recorded in Limca Book of world records as such.
+Hikkim was even recorded in the Limca Book of world records as such.
 This polling station was then later moved to a primary school in Gette village.
-During the winter season, however, snowfall caused heavy damage to the school building, after which, authorities were forced to move the poll booth to a two-storey Tourist Reception Centre in Tashigang.
+During the winter season, however, snowfall caused heavy damage to the school building, after which, authorities were forced to move the poll booth to a two-story Tourist Reception Centre in Tashigang.